Sentinel-1 Mission¶

 - Sentinel-1B was launched April 25, 2016, but ended its mission on December 23, 2021.

-Refer to the Sentinel-1 Observation Scenario for more information on the acquisition plans that have been used to meet mission goals under different constellation configurations.
+Refer to the Sentinel-1 Acquisition Plans for more information on the acquisition plans that have been used to meet the mission observation scenario under different constellation configurations.

 Transition from Sentinel-1B to Sentinel-1C¶